Kantai Collection: Plot and setting

 Whilst the original game does not have a particular storyline, and largely focuses on "gameplay", each of the official media works feature various settings with separate and differing canons.
-Not only do the stories differ, but also the depictions and interpretations of fleet girls and the manner in which they engage in combat.
+Not only do the stories differ, but also the depictions and interpretations of ship girls and the manner in which they engage in combat.
 The game does not strictly define anything relating to its setting, allowing for a greater diversity of secondary literary adaptation works which cater to different audiences, and more artistic freedom among secondary works which can approach the setting of Kantai Collection differently.

 Kadokawa has not officially announced whether any secondary work is absolute canon, nor have they released significant quantities of canonical material, with some official works even contradicting one another.
 For instance, some manga anthology depictions show the ship girls as ship-sized giants, while other serialized manga show them as human-sized.
 The television animation explains the ship girls as humans born with the ability to possess the spirits of World War II warships, while within the Bonds of the Wings of Cranes light novel, the girls refer to themselves as actual warships, and that their origin is unknown.

 2015 anime television series

-Season two of the anime is still in the works.
+The contents of the 2022-2023 second anime are also dealt with in this article.

+2016 anime film

 KanColle: Bonds of the Wings of Cranes

 Within the story of the light novel Bonds of the Wings of Cranes, the setting is within an alternate universe where World War II never took place.
 The fleet of the Abyss, consisting of monster ships, lock down access to the seas and indiscriminately fire upon vessels and aircraft, and feed on the corpses of dead sailors in the water.
 The large number of abyssals, along with their regenerating ability, allowed them to easily defeat the conventional navies and modern militaries of the world.
 Ship girls are the guardians of humanity and human-weapon hybrids that are summoned using spirit energy (霊力), with female forms as the ships they represent have female souls.
 Zuikaku, having taken a humanoid form, remembers a time where she was once a ship, however, does not know the reason behind her human form.

-The fleet girls live within an old-fashioned Japanese-style hotel which doubles as the girls' dormitory and is close to a nearby factory which services combat equipment.
+The ship girls live within an old-fashioned Japanese-style hotel which doubles as the girls' dormitory and is close to a nearby factory which services combat equipment.
 The admiral of the fleet is a young man who behaves like a pervert, fond of groping the ship girls and playing with their skirts, although his personality does become serious when commanding the fleet.
 As the ship girls and abyssal fleets engage in combat, both sides are guarded by a protective barrier.
 The aircraft carriers Akagi and Kaga are depicted as firing archery arrows from a bow which then transform into fighter planes.
 Armaments are detachable equipment, and when not in combat gear the ships otherwise appear as ordinary girls.